"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A study looking at 2 new treatments for prostate cancer that does not respond to hormone therapy

-This study is to see if 2 drugs for diabetes and high cholesterol help reverse rising PSA levels in symptom free prostate cancer when hormone therapy is no longer working.
+This study wanted to see if 2 drugs for diabetes and high cholesterol helped to reduce PSA levels in prostate cancer when hormone therapy was no longer working.

-Researchers are studying 2 drugs designed to treat other conditions, but which may help to stabilise or lower your PSA.
 These drugs do not have such severe side effects as steroids or chemotherapy.
 Pioglitazone treats diabetes, but is still safe if you are not diabetic.
 Fenofibrate treats high cholesterol.
-These drugs may make PSA levels stable or lower in some men.
-This suggests that their prostate cancer is being controlled.
-The aims of this study are to

 quality of life